Frozen Blueberry Dog Treats

 Or, if you prefer, you can mold these in a small paper Dixie cup instead.
 You will need to peel the cup off the treat once they are frozen.

-Another option for a frozen dog treats mold when you make these frozen blueberry dog treats is a simple ice cube tray.
+Another option for these 2 ingredient frozen dog treats is a simple ice cube tray.
+The dog treats pop right out when they’re ready!

 How many should I give my pup?